simonvh/gimmemotifs-manuscript/manuscript.md

 | [Weeder](http://www.beaconlab.it/modtools) | 2.0 | [@1G4lWf9Jf] |
 | [XXmotif](https://github.com/soedinglab/xxmotif) | 1.6 | [@QzszdQqA] |

-  : **Table 1**: External *de novo* motif prediction tools supported by GimmeMotifs.
+  : **Table 2**: External *de novo* motif prediction tools supported by GimmeMotifs.
 The version shown is the version string reported by the software.
 If the version is unknown, the date when the tool was added to the GimmeMotifs repository is shown.

 ### Motif activity by ensemble learning: maelstrom

-GimmeMotifs implements eight different methods to determine differential motif enrichment between two or more conditions.
+GimmeMotifs implements eight different methods to determine differential enrichment of known motifs between two or more conditions.
 In addition, these methods can be combined in a single measure of *motif activity* using rank aggregation.
 Four methods work with discrete sets, such as different peak sets or clusters from a K-means clustering.
 The hypergeometric test uses motif counts with an empirical motif-specific FPR of 5%.
 All other implemented methods use the PFM log-odds score of the best match.

+To combine different measures of motif significance or activity into a single score, ranks are assigned for each individual method and combined using rank aggregation based on order statistics [@dTwzcIZ4].
+This results in a probability of finding a motif at all observed positions.
+We use a Python implemention based on the method used in the R package RobustRankAggreg
+[@15HHsoLKA].
+The rank aggregation is performed twice, once with the ranks reversed to generate both positively and negatively associated motifs.

 The hypergeometric test is commonly used to calculate motif enrichment, for instance by Homer [@14naBuW39].
 In GimmeMotifs, motifs in each cluster are tested against the